 Simply make a list of the things you enjoy doing the most and what makes you happy.
 List your favorite hobbies and interests.
 Ask other people what they think you are good at to get a different perspective.
-Think about the time you will be able to put into work and then separate the most important aspects from the things you can do without.
+Think about the time you will be able to put into work and then separate the most important aspects of the things you can do without.
 If furthering your education is a viable option, remember that your GED diploma has opened the door for you to the 95% of colleges and universities that accept it as a high school equivalency diploma.